This shrimp fried rice is the easiest (and yummiest!) way to use up all of the leftover rice + veggies in your fridge.

 How to Make Shrimp Fried Rice

-- Add the shrimp – add the shrimp to the pan and cook for about 2 minutes, then flip and cook for 2-3 more minutes, until the shrimp begins to curl in on itself.
+Step 3: Add the shrimp to the pan and cook for about 2 minutes, then flip and cook for 2-3 more minutes, until the shrimp begins to curl in on itself.
+Once cooked, remove from the pan and set aside.

 How to Store and Reheat

-Store any leftover fried rice in an airtight container in the refrigerator.
+Store any leftover fried rice in an airtight container in the refrigerator for up to 4 days.

 You can either heat your leftover shrimp fried rice in the microwave or in a skillet on the stovetop.
 I typically go the microwave route if I’m heating just one serving, but opt for a skillet reheat when I’m heating more than one serving.
 Both methods work, so choose whichever works best for you!